-Step count, active minutes, calories burned.
-These are all important pieces of data that help us live healthier, more active lives.
-But we often don’t stress the important of rest and why your body needs days off.
+Step count, active minutes, calories burned… These are all important pieces of data that help us live healthier, more active lives.
+But we often don’t stress the importance of rest and why your body needs days off.

 With Fitbit, you can track and improve your quality of sleep.
 But that’s just part of the equation.
 Your tracker can also be extremely helpful in keeping tabs on your down days and limiting your activity so your body can fully recover in between your more active days of the week.

 Still not convinced?
-Fitbit ambassador and ultramarathon man Dean Karnazes knows just how important rest is for active people of all levels.
-Here are Dean’s six simple reasons why getting your rest is so important.
+Here are six simple reasons why getting your rest is so important.

 So what can you do to get your mind set on rest?
 For starters, you’re going to have to make the mental adjustment to understanding and believing that you can take days off.
 It’s good for you, for all the reasons listed above.

 Just like setting your daily steps goals, set your rest goals.
 Plot out a schedule and pick your weekly rest days; one or two days where you limit your activity to allow your body/muscles to recover.
 Use your tracker to limit your active minutes.
 If you’re a huge step-count achiever, give yourself a day where you limit even your walking to a weekly minimum.
 And don’t forget that active recovery is also hugely beneficial, and a standard routine of stretching or light yoga to improve flexibility and circulation can be especially valuable.